Saddlebrook Golf Club

 Golf Course Re-Opened with Brand New Walls

-Saddlebrook Golf Club was an anchor for the neighborhood until it closed in 2015 due to a default on a loan.
+Saddlebrook Golf Club was an anchor for the neighborhood until it closed in 2015.
 The neighborhood started a capitol campaign that allowed for Green Golf Partners, a golf course management group, to purchase Saddlebrook and bring it back to its former glory.
 During its closure, the greens, fairways and grounds were subject to extensive damage, requiring a lot of construction.
 One such feature was a tunnel that passed below 56th street and connected the 2 different sections of the course.

 Green Golf coordinated with the city as 56th street runs above the tunnel to make the “unusable” tunnel functional again.
 The entrances to the tunnel consisted of old railroad tie timber walls that were in desperate need of repair.

 Green Golf hired United Consulting to create engineered documents for a public bid for the project.
 United Consulting specified that the retaining walls be replaced with a longer lasting and more economical material than timber for this project.
-Therefore, they chose modular blocks.
-The retaining wall plans mimic the original layout of the timber walls except the mitered corners were changed into curves for cleaner lines, additional strength, and faster install.
+Therefore, modular blocks were specified.
+The retaining wall plans mimicked the original layout of the timber walls except the mitered corners were changed into curves for cleaner lines, additional strength, and faster install.

 Another feature to be considered was the fence/guardrail above the walls.
 Since 56th street crosses over the tunnel, vehicular traffic and the potential for accidents had to be considered.
 To ensure that any loading from the fence/guardrail did not negatively affect the retaining walls, United placed the fence 3 ft (1 m) from the wall.